electronfriends/wemp/README.md

 ## Introduction

-Wemp is a menu for managing [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net) on Windows.
+Wemp is a menu to easily manage [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net) on Windows.

-You can open the menu in the notification area and manage all services directly from there.
+Click on the icon in the notification area to open the menu and manage the services from there.

 <p align="center"><img src="https://user-images.githubusercontent.com/69470382/107984444-3ba8e980-6fc8-11eb-8784-c714c8961ae4.png"></p>